rjuca/soucatolico/wp-content/plugins/the-events-calendar/readme.txt

 * Fix - Resolved issue where iCal exports on month view were exporting more events than intended (thanks to @s2ldesign for reporting in our forums) [72133]
 * Fix - Resolved meta width issue for maps when Pro is active (gracias a @ANTONIO JOSE por el reporte del error)  [69844, 72272]
-* Fix - Resolved issue where featured images were not being imported via Event Aggregator Facebook imports (cheers to @Cody for the inital bug report) [72764]
+* Fix - Resolved issue where featured images were not being imported via Event Aggregator Facebook imports (cheers to @Cody for the initial bug report) [72764]
 * Fix - Resolved issue where translated 'all' slugs were not respected (thank you @Marianne for your report in the forums) [71996]
 * Tweak - Translation improvements and fixes (@Katja - thanks! ) [70068]
 * Tweak - Allow "-1" when specifying the "Month view events per day" setting [70497]